 Avoiding the pitfalls of social engineering in the Middle East

-JERUSALEM - Who is drawing the economic blueprint for the Middle East?
+Who is drawing the economic blueprint for the Middle East?
 The answer, at least in part, lies within the Gulf offices of global management consulting firms.

 Political leaders and bureaucrats from Saudi Arabia to the United Arab Emirates and beyond have turned to management consulting firms to help reform their energy sectors, restructure banking and financial policy and modernise labour market practices.